bigfix/developer.bigfix.com/site/pages/other/explorer-api/status.md

 The following are examples of responses, depending on the different statuses.

-This status will be returned while BigFix Explorer is loading the datastores.
+While BigFix Explorer is loading the datastores, the `status` response field will be `Starting`, while the `rootServerConnection` field will be either `Connecting` or `Online`.
+For example
 ```json
 {
     "instanceName": "explorer",